lucee/lucee-docs/docs/04.guides/06.extensions/03.extension-cfc-matrix/page.md

 Method | Description
 ------------ | -------------
-init(string: label, string: description): ExtensionGroup | Initalizes the ExtensionGroup CFC.
-Is called on creation. createItem(string: type, string: name, string: value, boolean: selected, string: label, string: decription): ExtensionItem | Creates and links a new item. getItems(): ExtensionItem[] | Returns all ExtensionItems of the ExtesnionGroup. getLabel(): string | Returns the label of the group getDescription(): string | Returns the description of the group. setLabel(string: label): void | Sets the label
+init(string: label, string: description): ExtensionGroup | Initializes the ExtensionGroup CFC.
+Is called on creation. createItem(string: type, string: name, string: value, boolean: selected, string: label, string: description): ExtensionItem | Creates and links a new item. getItems(): ExtensionItem[] | Returns all ExtensionItems of the ExtensionGroup. getLabel(): string | Returns the label of the group getDescription(): string | Returns the description of the group. setLabel(string: label): void | Sets the label